microsoft/satcheljs/docs/README.md

 };
 ```

-### mutatorAction and orchestratorAction
+### mutatorAction

-In many cases a given action only needs to be handled by one mutator or orchestrator.
+In many cases a given action only needs to be handled by one mutator.
-Satchel provides these utility APIs which encapsulate action creation, dispatch, and handling in one simple function call.
+Satchel provides this utility API which encapsulates action creation, dispatch, and handling in one simple function call.

 The `addTodo` mutator above could be implemented as follows: